JakaPresecnik/travel_planner/README.md

 ### Part 5
 - [x] test all three API calls
-- [ ] create an object that holds the data we want
+- [x] create an object that holds the data we want
+  - [x] greate a weather icon function and add the url to object
 - [ ] make a function that builds UI for the trip we submited
 - [ ] create an object on the server that will hold data
 - [ ] send data to server function
-- [ ] get the data already stored to our html
+- [ ] get the data already stored to the clent side